Overview and Definitions

 ||Often used to refer to a Microsoft 365 service such as but not limited to Exchange Online, SharePoint Online, Microsoft Teams, etc.|

 Overview of Data Residency

 Microsoft 365 Cloud services run on our data centers around the world and provide services to customers around the world.
 Customer data may be stored in multiple data centers.
 Data residency refers to the geographic location where customer data is stored at rest.
 Data residency is important for government, public sector, education and regulated commercial entities to help ensure protection of personal and/or sensitive information.
-In many countries, customers are expected to comply with laws, regulations or industry standards that explicitly govern the location of data storage.
+In many countries/regions, customers are expected to comply with laws, regulations or industry standards that explicitly govern the location of data storage.

 Microsoft makes decisions on where to persistently store customer data based on two factors:

 When a customer creates a new AAD Tenant, the customer enters a country/region during the creation process.
 This country/region is what defines the Default Geography for the Tenant.
 There are multiple paths to creating Tenants.
 They can be created through AAD forms, they can be created when trying out new Microsoft 365 services (trials), etc. Once a Tenant is created, the Default Geography cannot be changed.

 Microsoft 365 services are not deployed to all Microsoft data centers globally.
 The larger services, like Exchange Online, SharePoint Online and Microsoft Teams are universally deployed to all Geographies.
 Other services make decisions on where to deploy their services based on the number of customers, regional affiliations, and software architectures.
 When a customer first uses a service in this category, the provisioning logic use the Default Geography and the supported Geographies to determine where to provision a given customer.